-What you are about to read is exactly the same as what every Enjoy the Music.com reviewers uses to judge a product within a given system.
-There is no special lingo, he-man secret handshakes, or secret "read between the lines" underground language that was known only to the now extinct Audiophili-asaurous'.
+What you are about to read is exactly the same as what every Enjoy the Music.com reviewer uses to judge a product within a given system.
+There is no special lingo, he-man secret handshakes, or "read between the lines" underground language that was known only to the now extinct 'Audiophili-asaurous'.
 We are breaking free from the "old school" and have found what we feel is a better way.
-As the Big Book (by my friend Bill W.) says "If we are painstaking about this phase of our development, we will be amazed before we are half way through.
+As the Big Book (by my friend Bill W.) says "If we are painstaking about this phase of our development, we will be amazed before we are halfway through.
 We are going to know a new freedom and a new happiness."
-As i was only half way through this new subjective measurement idea, it was painfully obvious how overdue it truly was.
+As I was only halfway through this new subjective measurement idea, it was painfully obvious how overdue it truly was.

-Every product will be rated by a points system.
-Each product will be analyzed in various ways such as stage width, depth, tonal accuracy, spectral balance, imaging, etc. In this way you, the readership, can plainly see a measured subjective in which you can compare one product to another.
-Of course each reviewer will have her or his own base-line in which to begin.
+Every product will be rated by a Blue Note system.
+Each product will be analyzed in various ways such as stage width, depth, tonal accuracy, spectral balance, imaging, etc. In this way, you, the readership, can plainly see a measured subjectivity in which you can compare one product to another.
+Of course each reviewer will have her or his own baseline in which to begin.

 The Judging System

 As you can see from the above piano, most musical notes are in the midrange (green).
 This is also true with the acoustic music we hear.
-Generally, most of it is reproduced by the driver(s) that cover from 200Hz to 3000Hz.
-Since no natural instrument i know of produces a "pure" tone, we also have an instrument's timbre to consider.
+Generally, most of it is reproduced by the driver(s) that cover from 200 to 3000 Hz.
+Since no natural instrument I know of produces a "pure" tone, we also have an instrument's timbre to consider.
 For instance, a trumpet may be playing a middle "C", yet we also hear the higher and lower frequency tones added into the pure tone such as those from the trumpet's brass bell.
-This is what we call timbre and also referred to as the harmonics of an instrument.
+This is what we call timbre and is also referred to as the harmonics of an instrument.
 Please feel free to audition a test disc that has pure "test tones" on it.
 You will notice it is a very pure tone at that!
 This may aid you in better understanding how music is reproduced.
-Also refer to the chart below for further information.
+Also, refer to the chart below for further information.

 Another part of the music we take into account is the attack, decay, and inner resolution thereof.
 Some equipment seems faster at achieving the initial attack of music while others seem slower.
 This may be due to many factors.
 For example, an insufficient power supply in an amplifier could cause it to improperly handle the requirements needed by highly dynamic music.
 Decay can also be affected in various ways too.
 Many of us have heard one component more naturally handle the subtle decay of notes while others seem to cut them off prematurely.
-This can be true with CD players and turntables just as much as loudspeakers.
+This can be true with digital media players and turntables just as much as loudspeakers.

 Let us first clarify what is referred to by soundscaping.
 Sadly, many people seem to feel that soundscaping and soundstaging are one in the same.
 They are not.
 Virtually every performer will tell you a soundstage is the stage where the performers play.
-This is generally the front 20 percent or so of many music halls lower level.
+This is generally the front 20 percent or so of many music hall's lower level.
 What soundscaping is, is taking into consideration the entire landscape (or hall) in which a musical performance is played.
 Virtually all music heard performed live is within some structure where there are hall or room reflections.
 These reflections are also part of the natural musical experience and therefore should be accounted for.
 Hence soundscape.
 The difference between soundstage and soundscape could be analogous to watching a segment of your life on TV (soundstage) in comparison to actually living it (soundscape).
 Now for some graphs.

 Please note these diagrams are for demonstration purposes only and are not to be taken for exact scale where every loudspeaker will sound their best at a given listening position.
 Some systems seem to do quite well at giving a nice frontal soundstage.
 As seen here we have a nice wide front stage being reproduced between the two golden lines.
 This soundstage even goes beyond the loudspeaker's locations to the front edges of the room!
 There is no bending or curving of the stage in any way.
 This is especially noticeable in the left and right corners of the room from the viewpoint of the listener.

 Next up is what i seem to hear quite a bit.
 Sadly, there is no extension beyond the right or left loudspeakers.
 Furthermore, the rear left and right of the soundstage is reproduced so that all music gives this deep center, yet foreshortened rear side stages.
 This can be due to lack of proper room integration or treatment thereof acoustically.
 The biggest factors in reproducing music is the listening room and loudspeaker integration.
-(Humor) Of course there is a good part to this.
-If you turn your head counter-clockwise you get a really nice smiley face :-)
+(Humor) Of course there is a good part to this because if you turn your head counter-clockwise you get a really nice smiley face :-)

 Next up is what many impressive systems reproduce.
 Seen here is a very nice, wide front stage with a good amount of "hall sound" coming into the room.
 Though this diagram may not be perfect, it should still give you an idea as to the way the music's "hall presence" is brought into the room well in front of the loudspeakers with good width too.
 Still, there is some narrowing in the front part of the stage and the soundscaping in front of the speakers is also a bit limited.

 ThThis last diagram shows how the entire soundscape is not limited to the listening room.
 In fact there is no shortening in any dimension.
 Notice how the system gives a full, even soundscape.
 Furthermore, the truly excellent systems/rooms will also give the listener the added bonus of a pleasant amount of information seemingly heard from behind the listening position!
-While quite rare, this is what separates the systems that average a very high score of 70 points to those that go upwards of an astounding 90 points.
+While quite rare, this is what separates the systems that average a very high score of points to those that go upwards of an astounding full .

 Although imaging seems to be very artificial in many recordings, it is to be desired by audiophiles and therefore we will take this into account as well.
-Precise pinpoint imaging as heard in some system is virtually nonexistent in a live acoustic situation.
+Precise pinpoint imaging as heard in some systems is virtually nonexistent in a live acoustic situation.
 After all, many instruments have a body (violin and concert bass drum for example).
-Therefore we may hear the bowed or struck part on the instrument first, yet also have the instrument's body and it's tonal character to consider to in the physical realm since they are as a matter of fact in a different location.
+Therefore we may hear the bowed or struck part on the instrument first, yet also have the instrument's body and its tonal character to consider in the physical realm since they are as a matter of fact in a different location.

-To wrap things up here, we have sixeen (16) categories.
-The rating are from zero (0) Blue Notes being the worst possible to five (5) being the best, virtually perfect sound.
+To wrap things up here, we have sixteen (17) categories.
+The rating is from zero (0) Blue Notes being the worst possible to five (5) being the best, virtually perfect sound.
 When each one is scored and commented upon within a review, it should give you a good indication of the overall quality of a product.
 While this new type of review measuring is not the "end-all-be-all", you can now get a quantitative measured subjective review that can be easily used to compare other products.
-Please keep in mind when it comes to sound quality, five notes is the very best regardless of price.
+Please keep in mind when it comes to sound quality, five notes are the very best regardless of price.

 17 Reviewing Parameters